Overcoming “AI Imposter Syndrome” in Content and Communications Teams

 Moving From Speed to Adoption to Speed to Value

-To understand how to break this toxic equation, I reached out to Shamanda Joseph, a panelist at a recent event I attended, whose words stayed with me.
+To understand how to break this toxic equation, I reached out to Shamanda Joseph, the panelist, whose words stayed with me.
 As the CEO and Founder of TULIP Advisory Professionals, Joseph looks at AI through the lens of organizational safety.

 When I told her about my persistent feeling of being a fraud, she handed me a framework regarding the difference between speed to adoption and speed to value.